Church Synthesis on Register Automata over Linearly Ordered Data Domains: Introduction

-\parbf{Related works} \cite{FK20} studies synthesis from variable automata with arithmetics (we only have $\leq$) which are incomparable with register automata; they only consider the dense domain.
-The paper~\cite{FK17b} studies strategy synthesis but, again, mainly in the dense domain.
-A similar one-sided setting was studied in~\cite{DBLP:journals/lmcs/FigueiraMP20} for Church games with a winning condition given by logical formulas, but only for $(\D,=)$.
+The paper~\cite{FK20} studies synthesis from variable automata with arithmetic.
+Those automata are incomparable with register automata: on the one hand, they allow addition on top of a dense order predicate, but on the other hand they do not allow updating the content of the registers along the run.
+Note that they do not consider the case of a discrete order.
+The paper~\cite{FK17b} studies strategy synthesis but, again, mainly over a dense domain.
+A one-sided setting similar to ours was studied in~\cite{DBLP:journals/lmcs/FigueiraMP20} for Church games whose winning condition is given by formulas of the Logic of Repeating Values (a fragment of LTL with the freeze quantifier~\cite{DL09}), but only for $(\D,=)$.
+That work was extended to domain $(\bbZ,\leq)$ in~\cite{BP22}.
+There, the authors show that the realisability problem in one-sided setting on $(\bbZ,\leq)$ for Constraint LTL and its prompt variant are 2EXPTIME-complete.
+Deterministic register automata are more expressive than Constraint LTL, so our work subsumes their decidability result, yet the lower expressivity of Constraint LTL enables simpler arguments.
+We note that our proof ideas ---~abstracting data words by finite-alphabet words and utilising regularity of abstracted words~--- are somewhat similar to those in papers on Constraint LTL~\cite{DD07,BP22}.
 The work on automata with atoms \cite{KL19} implies our decidability result for $(\bbQ,\leq)$, even in the two-sided setting, but not the complexity result, and it does not apply to $(\bbN,\leq)$.
 Our setting in $\bbN$ is loosely related to monotonic games~\cite{ABd03}: they both forbid infinite descending behaviours, but the direct conversion is unclear.
 Games on infinite arenas induced by pushdown automata~\cite{Wal00,BSW03,DBLP:conf/csl/AbdullaAHMKT14} or one-counter systems~\cite{DBLP:conf/fossacs/Serre06,DBLP:conf/lics/GollerMT09} are orthogonal to our games.

-\parbf{Outline} We start with Section~\ref{sec:constraints} on satisfiability of constraint sequences, which is the main technical tool, then describe our results on Church games in Section~\ref{sec:synt-games} and synthesis in Sect.\ref{sec:transducer_synthesis}.